StefanTerdell/json-schema-to-zod/readme.md

 ## Summary

-A very simple CLI tool to convert JSON schema objects or files into Zod schemas.
+A very simple CLI tool to convert JSON schema (draft 4+) objects or files into Zod schemas.
 Uses Prettier for formatting for now.

 ## Usage